stephen-huan/cgdct.moe/_posts/2021-03-22-signal-safety-number.md

 Let's say my fingerprint is 0xA99DD60E and your fingerprint is 0x035E72CD.
-A "fingerprint" is a hash of the public key --- it (in theory) uniquely identifies the public key (note that brute force attacks ARE feasible for PGP, so an attacker can generate keys until the fingerprint happens to match, so if you `gpg --verify` it looks like I signed something but in fact it's the attacker's key whose fingerprint matches mine ... this is currently preventable by giving the full fingerprint, i.e.
+A "fingerprint" is a hash of the public key --- it (in theory) uniquely identifies the public key (note that brute force attacks ARE feasible for PGP, so an attacker can generate keys until the fingerprint happens to match, so if you `gpg --verify` it looks like I signed something, but in fact it's the attacker's key whose fingerprint matches mine (this is currently preventable by giving the full fingerprint, i.e. 0xEA6E27948C7DBF5D0DF085A10FBC2E3BA99DD60E).
-0xEA6E27948C7DBF5D0DF085A10FBC2E3BA99DD60E)

 So when I send a message to you, I encrypt it with the public key associated with the fingerprint 0x035E72CD, but suppose I don't know that 0x035E72CD